California Penal Code 273D

 There are many defense strategies that can be used to prove your innocence, depending upon your specific circumstances.
 Sometimes, a PC 273d violation may be charged against parents who simply disciplined their child.
 Other times, the injuries sustained by the child were not a result of the defendant’s actions.
 A case evaluation with a child abuse defense lawyer will help you to fully evaluate the prosecution’s flaws and expose them to the court.

 If you are facing Child Abuse charges for Penal Code 273D, whether you were guilty or innocent, speaking with a skilled attorney could help to ensure your freedom.
 When your life is on the line, getting the right information at the outset of your case is an opportunity that should not be taken lightly.
-Call (888) 250-2865 or fill out our contact form today to get help from a MacGregor & Collins, LLP criminal defense lawyer.
+Call (888) 250-2865 or fill out our contact form today to get help from a MacGregor & Collins, LLP domestic abuse attorney today.